pko89403/Recommender/README.md

 Bias 추가한 것을 더한다.

 ## 데이터 로더
-Method for getting a data loader from a csv file Create custom class for pytorch data set
+Method for getting a data loader from a csv file
-"Initialize DataFrame"
+Create custom class for pytorch data set
+Initialize DataFrame
-'get total number of samples'
+get total number of samples
-'get data sample from dataset'
+get data sample from dataset

 ## 메인 함수
-Read in data frame created by EDA notebook separate music data into separate training and testing files get seperate dataframes with train and test data write these train and test data to separate csv file find number of artists and users being  used 1 create data loaders for training and test data declare the size of the embeddings to be used
+Read in data frame created by EDA notebook
+separate music data into separate training and testing files
+get seperate dataframes with train and test data
+write these train and test data to separate csv file
+find number of artists and users being  used 1
+create data loaders for training and test data
+declare the size of the embeddings to be used
-Find the optimal learning rate with chich to begin training run model go to the next learning rate change the learning rate in the optimizer declare training constants declare loss criterion for the model create model and optimzer
+Find the optimal learning rate with chich to begin training
+run model
+go to the next learning rate
+change the learning rate in the optimizer
+declare training constants
+declare loss criterion for the model
+create model and optimzer
-Create training loop to train thre recommender model on test data loop over the dataset multiple times
+Create training loop to train thre recommender model on test data
+loop over the dataset multiple times